Our Footprint

 “As a PBC, we are committed to creating a brighter future for patients while recognizing the deep connections between human health and environmental impact,” said Dr. Hitesh Batra, VP of Chemical R&D and Production.
 “Applying green chemistry principles aligns with our purpose — and it is simply the right strategic choice for long-term impact.”

-In its phase 3 clinical study, ralinepag — an investigational, once daily oral prostacyclin agonist for the rare, potentially fatal disease, pulmonary arterial hypertension (PAH) — showed durable efficacy in delaying disease progression.
-UT plans to submit a New Drug Application to the U.S. Food and Drug Administration during the second half of 2026, a key milestone as we advance toward potential commercialization.
+In its phase 3 clinical study, ralinepag demonstrated durable efficacy in delaying disease progression.
+UT intends to submit a New Drug Application to the U.S. Food and Drug Administration by the second half of 2026.

 Prevention is Key